proxystore/proxystore/docs/guides/endpoints-debugging.md

 After ensuring both endpoints are running and connected to the relay server, you can check the NAT compatibility in two ways.

-1. Endpoints will attempt to discover and log the NAT type on startup, so check the logs to see if this could be the reason.
+1. Endpoints will attempt to discover and log the NAT behavior on startup, so check the logs to see if this could be the reason.
    ```
-   INFO  (proxystore.p2p.nat) :: Checking NAT type.
+   INFO  (proxystore.p2p.nat) :: Checking NAT behavior.
 This may take a moment...
-   INFO  (proxystore.p2p.nat) :: NAT Type:       Full-cone NAT
+   INFO  (proxystore.p2p.nat) :: NAT Behavior:   Endpoint-independent mapping
    INFO  (proxystore.p2p.nat) :: External IP:    <IP ADDRESS>
    INFO  (proxystore.p2p.nat) :: External Port:  <PORT>
    INFO  (proxystore.p2p.nat) :: NAT traversal for peer-to-peer methods (e.g., hole-punching) is likely to work.
-(NAT traversal does not work reliably across symmetric NATs or poorly behaved legacy NATs.)
    ```
+   A NAT with *address-dependent* mapping assigns a different external address to each peer, so the address one peer learns is not the address it must send to and hole-punching will not work reliably.
 2. Use the
    [`proxystore-endpoint check-nat`](../api/cli.md#proxystore-endpoint-check-nat)
-   command to discover your NAT type.
+   command to discover your NAT behavior.
    ```
    $ proxystore-endpoint check-nat
    INFO: Checking NAT type.
 This may take a moment...